MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 The SvcFieldValue includes the Alt-Svc Field Value through the DNS.
-This is in its standard text format, with the uri-host portion of the alt-authority component moved into the SvcDomainName field of the HTTPSSVC RR.
+This is in its standard text format, with the uri-host portion of the alt-authority component moved into the SvcDomainName field of the SVCB RR.
 A client receiving this information during DNS resolution can skip the initial connection and proceed directly to an alternative service.